 where $s_i > 0$ for $i \!\in\! \{1,\ldots,k-1 \}$, $s_0 \geq 0$, $r_i \!\in\! \{1,\ldots,m-1\}$ for $i \in \{1,\ldots,k-1\}$, $r_k \geq 0$, and $\ell \!\geq\!
 0$.
 Therefore, by Claim (ii), every $w \in G_{m,n}$ may be written as

-where the properties of $r_i, s_i$ above are satisfied, and $\ell \in \mathbb{Z}$.
+where the properties of $r_i$ and $s_i$ above are satisfied, and $\ell \in \mathbb{Z}$.
 Such an expression will be said to be a {\bf {\em normal form}} for $w$ if $k$ is minimal.
-(Notice that, {\em a priori}, these normal forms may be non-unique for a given $w$.)
+(Note that, {\em a priori}, these normal forms may be non-unique for a given $w$.)

 There are two cases to consider.
 If $r_k + m \ell \geq 0$, then $w$ is obviously non-negative.
-Step I is then concluded by the next
+Therefore, Step I is concluded by the next claim.

 \vsp\vsp

 {\underline{Claim (iii):}} If $r_k + m \ell < 0$, then $w$ is negative.

 \vsp\vsp